What the Mobile App Development Process Looks Like – All Steps Explained

 1. Problem Statement

 Successful apps – like successful businesses in general – solve a genuine problem for customers.
-As such, the first step in the mobile app development process is to define, as succinctly as possible, the problem you are trying to solve for the market.
+As such, the first step in the mobile app development process is to define, as succinctly as possible, the app idea and the problem you are trying to solve for the market.
 This is your Problem Statement – a concise (one or two sentences should be ample) description of the primary problem you want to address.

 You may be tempted to try and list multiple problems you think your application will solve – and it might do, but each additional problem will require an additional feature.
 So, to begin with, you need to hone in on the single most important problem your mobile app will solve for customers – you can think about adding additional features later.